PhilipSCA/philanderson-co-uk/james/learning/english.md

    (Old vs New generation, Social responsibility) - Generational divide once again clearly shown by Sheila who realises the situation could've easily been bad if Eva's death was real.

 15. "Now look at the pair of them - the famous younger generation who know it all.
 And they cant even take a joke" - Mr Birling, Act 3
-   (Old vs New generation, Morality) - Mr Birling symbolising what exactly is wrong with society in the Jacobean era from Priestley's perspective, creates a foolish aura of him using irony.
+   (Old vs New generation, Morality, Greed) - Mr Birling symbolising what exactly is wrong with society in the Jacobean era from Priestley's perspective, creates a foolish aura of him using irony.
 Sees it all as a 'joke' and brush it under the rug despite the wrong things they commit, arrogance and pride came with their money and class.
 Inability to change ways.

 16. "And I say there isn't a chance of war" - Mr Birling, Act 1.
    (Teachings) WW1 in 1914, WW2 in 1939, Play set in 1912.
 Dramatic Irony